Kishmala0987/Privacy-Preserving-Federated-Learning-Against-Inference-Attacks-in-Sensor-Data/README.md

 30 people wear fitness trackers.
 Their phones train a shared model locally — raw data never leaves.
 The server collects only model weight updates (deltas).
 An honest-but-curious server runs three classifiers (Logistic Regression, Random Forest, MLP) on those deltas to re-identify which person sent which update.
 We report worst-case accuracy across all three classifiers.

 Random guessing on 30 people = **3.3% accuracy**.
-Without any defense, the attack reaches **97.6%**.
-That is the problem this project solves.
+Without any defense, the attack reaches ** 100%**.

 ### The novel contribution: Subject-Aware Delta Defense

 Standard differential privacy adds noise uniformly to all delta dimensions.
-Our defense first identifies *which specific weight dimensions vary most between subjects* (using between-group variance analysis during a warmup phase), then adds proportionally more noise to exactly those dimensions.
+This defense first identifies *which specific weight dimensions vary most between subjects* (using between-group variance analysis during a warmup phase), then adds proportionally more noise to exactly those dimensions.
 This preserves the activity-classification signal while masking the identity signal.

 Result: **87.2% activity accuracy** with **54.8% attack accuracy** — the best privacy-utility tradeoff of all five defenses tested, at the default noise setting.